 You will be required to attend one practical session in the Staff/Student Workshop.
 No preparation is required, other than reading this handout in full.

 In the session you should satisfactorily complete the following:

-- see the safety video and be given an appropriate safety talk. - manufacture a 'sample specimen' to close tolerances.
+- See the safety video and be given an appropriate safety talk. - Manufacture a 'bush' and a 'pin' to close tolerances.

 Times